pfrazee/local/docs/applying-user-agent-behaviors.md

 `https://my-service.com/path/to/worker.js`

-This extension enables Local.js to automate the construction and lifecycle of Workers.
-If an httpl request maps to a missing host, it checks for a source-path in order to load the Worker and fulfill the response.
+**This extension enables Local.js to automate the construction and lifecycle of Workers.** If an httpl request maps to a missing host, it checks for a source-path in order to load the Worker and fulfill the response.
 After fulfillment of all queued requests, the Worker is immediately deconstructed to preserve resources.
 The application can choose to keep the Worker alive, either using Local.js APIs, or by leaving an open request.
 As a result, links are free to reference resources hosted by these Workers, and Worker lifecycle is mostly automated.

-### The user-agent model in practice

-I've experimented with variations on this architecture in different applications, including also the use of WebRTC as an HTTPL channel.
-Automation of Worker lifecycle is the most recent addition, prompted by the overhead that manual management presented users.

-At present, I'm experimenting with a chat app which automatically fetches the metadata of "spoken" URIs (via HEAD request) and attempts to incorporate their resource into a shared, dynamically-constructed application.
-This is off to a promising start, though it's led me to discover that, as it happens, mimetypes are *not* reliably-applied on the Web.
-(Expect posts in the future on the development of type-classifiers.)

-What does appear to work well is the use of the URI as a principle UX device.
-Meta-data fetching (when successful) empowers the URIs to specify a lot of meaning.
-URIs are very "thing-like," and make sense as something that can be moved around within the app (like files within a folder-structure).

-Because workers' services are universally-addressable, users can publish dynamic behaviors via CDN/static-hosting.
-Workers are also restricted to only messaging the page, and so can have proper permissions and data-containment applied.
-I'll write more on this, as well as on the chat application, in the future.

 ### Navigational URIs